The Daily Dose: Daily Oppas (Part 1)

 He has taken on roles as varied as a young mathematical genius ("Snow Queen," 2006), a psychiatric patient ("I am Happy," 2009), a suave gigolo in Seattle ("Late Autumn," 2011), a chaebol with a dissociative identity (previously known as split personality) disorder ("Hyde, Jekyll, Me," 2015), and a devilish hostage taker ("The Negotiation," 2017).
 His most iconic roles—as an arrogant chaebol who occasionally swaps bodies with a poor stuntwoman ("Secret Garden," 2010) and as an upright yet inner softie North Korean soldier ("Crash Landing on You," 2019)—earned him not just international adulation but two "Daesang" (Grand Prize) Awards.

-On top of being one of Korea’s most highly-paid actors and commercial endorsers, Hyun Bin is a successful businessman who established his own agency, actively invests in real estate, and gives generously to charitable causes.
-These days he plays a lot of golf and has been spotted going on food trips with his equally famous girlfriend Son Ye-jin.
+On top of being one of Korea’s most highly paid actors and commercial endorsers, Hyun Bin is a successful businessman who established his own agency, actively invests in real estate, and gives generously to charitable causes.
+These days he plays a lot of golf and has been spotted going on food trips with his equally famous wife, Son Ye-jin.

-Watch out for his devastating visuals in the upcoming films “The Point Men” with Hwang Jung-min, based on the 2007 South Korean hostage crisis in Afghanistan, and the sequel to “Confidential Assignment 2.”
+This year he is in the film “The Point Men” with Hwang Jung-min, based on the 2007 South Korean hostage crisis in Afghanistan, and the sequel to “Confidential Assignment 2.”

 February 7: Ok Taecyeon (옥택연), The Beast